Your machines earn it in the pit. You lose it on the way to the office.

 Availability is your defence against client pressure.
 Without per-asset uptime evidence, the client's number wins the dispute.

-On self-operated sites (your own quarry, your own yard, direct-employ operations) the full operator-attribution layer activates: fuel efficiency, output per hour, equipment care become visible per operator and become the basis for coaching, recognition, and fair pay.
-On road or mine support contracts where machines are rented to subcontractors, the same per-machine attribution defends billable hours, defends fuel deductions, and protects asset condition when the operator works for someone else.
+On self-operated sites, attribution activates per operator: fuel efficiency, output per hour, equipment care, the basis for coaching, recognition, and fair pay.
+Where machines are rented to subcontractors, the same per-machine attribution defends billable hours, defends fuel deductions, and protects asset condition even when the operator works for someone else.

 Minerals Commission certification, safety reporting, insurance records.
 All of it needs a defendable record trail.